 \subsection{Dataset}

 All of our experiments are carried out on the same UPJO dataset which contains 1850 ultrasonic images from 17 outpatients.
 The source data are collected by Beijing Children's Hospital from Sept.
 10, 2019 to Mar.
 10, 2020, which consists of 174 screenshots taken by a professional sonographer in the coronal and transverse planes of the kidney (the standard positions), as well as 120 screen videos recording sonographers’ operations during the ultrasonic scan.
 All the source videos are sliced into images at a frame rate of size 5 and images that are too vague to be distinguished are discarded.
-Then experienced doctors annotate each image with hydrops and kidney tags by using an image annotation software Labelme.Finally, 1850 annotated UPJO ultrasonic images are obtained after such preprocessing, and
+Then experienced doctors annotate each image with hydrops and kidney tags by using an image annotation software Labelme.
+Since the data contains sensitive information of patients, based on the principle of confidentiality, the above operations are completed by professionals from Beijing Children's Hospital.
+We directly obtain the desensitized data, so we regret that we cannot make the data set public.
+Finally, 1850 annotated UPJO ultrasonic images are obtained after such preprocessing, and we put all the data together, and then randomly divide the data into a training set and a test set at a ratio of 9:1 in our experiments.

 \subsection{Implementation Details}

 We choose PSPNet as the basic model through comparative experiments, and combine ResNet with CBAM, then we use attention-based ResNet50 as the backbone of our model.
-We set the learning rate at 0.001 and the training epoch at 100, the input resolution is \({473}\times{473}\), use the weight of the pre-trained model to optimize the learning process.
+We set the learning rate at 0.001 and the training epoch at 100, the input resolution is \({473}\times{473}\), Therefore, in the stage of loading data, we will reset the size of the image.
+Since the length and width of the image are not equal, in order to avoid distortion, we fill the image into a square by adding gray borders and then reset the size.
+Then, based on the idea of transfer learning \cite{pan2009survey}, use the weight of the pre-trained model to optimize the learning process, which is generated from a public dataset on ImageNet.
 In addition, other models of feature extraction networks based on ResNet are trained for comparison, and the same learning rate, optimizer, and training algebra are maintained.
 All of our experiments are conducted using Intel CPU and NVIDIA GPU.
 Since our GPU memory size is 8GB, thus we use batch training and the batch size is set to be 8.
 Then we train our models until convergence by using the adaptive moment estimation (ADAM) optimizer (a common optimization algorithm).
 Some samples we predict with our model are shown in Fig. 6.

+\subsection{Performance Indicators}

-\subsection{Performance Indicators}e evaluate the effectiveness of the hydronephrosis ultrasonic image segmentation model by calculating Mean Intersection over Union (MIoU) of true and predicted values and Mean Pixel Accuracy (MPA), which can be defined as:
+With reference to the authoritative research\cite{ronneberger2015u} in the field of medical image segmentation, we evaluate the effectiveness of the hydronephrosis ultrasonic image segmentation model by calculating Mean Intersection over Union (MIoU) of true and predicted values and Mean Pixel Accuracy (MPA), which can be defined as:

 \begin{equation}\label{eq:7th}